Networking is an essential part of the job search process. But, networking is changing!

 Embrace Virtual Networking

-Virtual is also the new normal for networking.
-You'll start to see some large-scale networking events being organized, while those looking to meet up with LinkedIn connections will have to do so via computer or by exchanging messages.
+With remote networking being more common, you'll start to see some large-scale networking events being organized, while those looking to meet up with LinkedIn connections will have to do so via computer or by exchanging messages.

 While the means of connection are different, the same networking rules apply.
 It's important to dress professionally and make sure that the conversations don't become one-sided.
 You're not the only person trying to gain something from networking, so make sure to offer just as much advice as you get.